joakimsahlstrom/twyn/README.md

 ```

 ##Todo:
-* .equals & .hashCode support for proxies
+* .equals & .hashCode support for proxies (@Id for reference objects, no annotation for value objects)
+* Support Set
 * Pre-compilation of classes
 * Value caching
 * Support for setters